Ice Navigation in Canadian Waters

 The arrows can be used as an indication of ice pressure when placed in an area of thicker ice and directed toward even thicker ice or a coastline.
 Conversely, areas of easing pressure or development of leads would be indicated by an expected offshore drift.

 The user should be aware that because of melt and destruction, an ice edge may not be advancing at the rate indicated.
 Conversely, with ice growth, the edge may be advancing at a faster rate.

-New ice may be recognized by its characteristic soupy texture and matt appearance, as illustrated in Figure 67.
+It may be recognized by its characteristic soupy texture and matt appearance, as illustrated in figure 67.
 It may also take the form of spongy white lumps a few centimetres in diameter (termed shuga), which can also result from heavy snow falling into water at about the freezing point.

 Young ice is ice that is between 10 and 30 centimetres thick.
 This category includes grey ice (10‑15 centimetres thick), and grey-white ice (15-30 centimetres thick).
 As these names suggest, young ice is most readily identified by its characteristic grey colour.
 Converging floes of grey ice will overlap, or raft, in wider fingers than nilas ice, and can extend to rafting of very large sheets.
 Extensive rubble fields are frequently observed, especially in grey-white ice.

 Young ice achieves sufficient strength to present a potential hazard to vessels not strengthened for ice and will begin to slow down the speed of advance of low-powered vessels.
 Figures 69 and 70 are examples of young ice.